mbfoss/neotasks.nvim/README.md

 # neotasks.nvim

 A project-local **task runner for Neovim**.
-Build, test, run and debug tasks declared once in a TOML file and launched with `:Neotasks` — with dependencies, value expressions, quickfix parsing, a live output window, and completion plus inline diagnostics while editing the file.
+Build, test, run and debug tasks declared once in a TOML file and launched with `:Neotasks`, with dependencies, value expressions, quickfix parsing, a live output window, and completion plus inline diagnostics while editing the file.